Kuadrant/kuadrant-operator/config/install/README.md

 > Note: By default the following guide will install the "latest" or "main" version of Kuadrant.
 To pick a specific version, change the image in the `config/deploy/install/standard/kustomization.yaml`.
 All versions available can be found on the Kuadrant operator [release page](https://github.com/Kuadrant/kuadrant-operator/releases)

-> Note: We are using the `--context` flag here this is useful if installing on more than one cluster otherwise it is not needed
+> Note: We are using the Kubectl `--context` flag.
+This is useful when installing on more than one cluster otherwise it is not needed.

 ```
 export ctx=replace-with-your-context